dart-lang/language/accepted/future-releases/variance/feature-specification-use-site-variance.md

 *Variance is not relevant to static extensions, because there is no notion of subsumption.
 Each usage will be a single call site, and the value of every type argument associated with an extension method invocation is statically known at the call site.*

-It is a compile-time error if a type parameter _X_ declared by a type alias has a variance modifier, unless it is `inout`; or unless it is `out` and the right hand side of the type alias has only covariant occurrences of _X_; or unless it is `in` and the right hand side of the type alias has only contravariant occurrences of _X_.
+It is a compile-time error if a type parameter _X_ declared by a type alias _F_ has a variance modifier, unless it is `inout` and _X_ occurs in an invariant position on the right hand side of _F_ (*for an old-style type alias, rewrite it to the form using `=` and then check*), or it occurs both in a covariant and a contravariant position; or unless it is `out` and the right hand side of the type alias has covariant occurrences of _X_ and no other occurrences _X_; or unless it is `in` and the right hand side of the type alias has contravariant occurrences of _X_ and no other occurrences of _X_.

 *The variance for each type parameter of a type alias is restricted based on the body of the type alias.
-Explicit variance modifiers may be used to document how the type parameter is used on the right hand side, and they may be used to impose a variance on an unused type parameter.*
+Explicit variance modifiers can only be used to document how the type parameter is used on the right hand side.*

 We say that a type parameter _X_ of a type alias _F_ _is covariant/invariant/contravariant_ if it has the variance modifier `out`/`inout`/`in`, respectively.
-We say that it is _covariant/contravariant_ if it has no variance modifier, and it occurs only covariantly/contravariantly, respectively, on the right hand side of `=` in the type alias (*for an old-style type alias, rewrite it to the form using `=` and then check*).
+We say that it is _covariant/contravariant_ if it has no variance modifier, and it occurs only covariantly/contravariantly, respectively, on the right hand side of `=` in the type alias.
 Otherwise (*when _X_ has no modifier, but occurs invariantly or both covariantly and contravariantly*), we say that _X_ _is invariant_.

 Let _D_ be the declaration of a class or mixin, and let _X_ be a type parameter declared by _D_.

 We say that _X_ _is covariant_ if it has no variance modifier or it has the variance modifier `out`; that it _is invariant_ if it has the variance modifier `inout`; and that it _is contravariant_ if it has the variance modifier `in`.

-If _X_ has the variance modifier `out` then it is a compile-time error for _X_ to occur in a non-covariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a covariant position in the type annotation of a covariant formal parameter (*note that this is a contravariant position in the member signature as a whole*). *For instance, _X_ can not be the type of a method parameter (unless covariant), and it can not be the bound of a type parameter of a generic method.*
+If _X_ has the variance modifier `out` then it is a compile-time error for _X_ to occur in a non-covariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a covariant position in the type annotation of a formal parameter that is covariant by declaration (*note that this is a contravariant position in the member signature as a whole*). *For instance, _X_ can not be the type of a method parameter (unless marked `covariant`), and it can not be the bound of a type parameter of a generic method.*

-If _X_ has the variance modifier `in` then it is a compile-time error for _X_ to occur in a non-contravariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a contravariant position in the type of a covariant formal parameter. *For instance, _X_ can not be the return type of a method or getter, and it can not be the bound of a type parameter of a generic method.*
+If _X_ has the variance modifier `in` then it is a compile-time error for _X_ to occur in a non-contravariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a contravariant position in the type of a formal parameter that is covariant by declaration. *For instance, _X_ can not be the return type of a method or getter, and it can not be the bound of a type parameter of a generic method.*

 *If _X_ has the variance modifier `inout` then there are no variance related restrictions on the positions where it can occur.*